 What makes it even worse is that no wrongdoing was ever discovered by investigators.
 The lawsuit names 13 current and former IRS employees.

-Todd Zappone received a call one day from one his employees at his Ohio Scrap Corporation that his company was being raided.
-The police were there with bullet proof vests and all.
-His scrap yard was raided because they were believed to be evading taxes.
+Todd Zappone received a call one day from one of his employees at his Ohio Scrap Corporation that his company was being raided.
+The police were there with bulletproof vests and all.
+His scrapyard was raided because they were believed to be evading taxes.
 Since the owner withdrew amounts of money from his bank in allotments less than $10,000, it appeared to the IRS as a tax evasion tactic.

-After spending an entire day search the premise, the police took all his cash on hand, which totaled $3.15 million—allowable under civil forfeiture laws.
+After spending an entire day searching the premise, the police took all his cash on hand, which totaled $3.15 million—allowable under civil forfeiture laws.
 Zappone begged the police to count the cash and give him a receipt.
-The refused giving him the receipt and took the cash.
+The refused to give him the receipt and took the cash.
 When his money was returned, it was $1.89 million dollars short!